r3ge/KeydropBattle/readme.md

 ```bash
 F12
 ```
 Then press the console button.
-Its left to "Elements"
+Its right to "Elements"
 ## Usage
 Go to [https://key-drop.com/en/case-battle/list](https://key-drop.com/en/case-battle/list)
 Open your console